|Photo Courtesy of David Heaf|

 The approach we have adopted is one of education about bees and their nature, with thought and discussion on how best to care for them, rather than training in a particular husbandry and hive type.
 Members use a range of hives including vertical and horizontal top bar hives, straw skeps and hollow tree trunks as well as framed hives.
 Information is available from experienced beekeepers, conservationists, courses, web-sites and a growing number of books on natural beekeeping.

-The group communicates using a restricted email list and forum.
+The group communicates using a restricted email system currently by Yahoo.
 There are no subs or fees; any event, which incurs costs, is self-funding.
 If you are considering looking after bees yourself, why not come along and meet us and see what you think?

 John Haverson November 2019